 The edge effect is finding or creating a field that is so unusual, so not part of the coloring within the lines culture, that you, with your meager resources: talent, awareness, determination, work-ethic, etc. may be able to make a life for yourself.
 A life that is better than the sum-total of the qualities you bring to it.

 In my own life, I showed some talent in many areas: music, architecture, mathematics, writing, but didn’t belong to the five percent.

 My father did, but I didn’t.
 And neither did my brothers.

 As an architect I specialized in designing buildings for steep hills… It was my attempt to use the edge effect.
 Very few people dare to go there… it’s not an easy task, and there are not many steep hillsides that can be built.

 In Landmark I specialized in coaching people who were still struggling with the remnants of incest: not a pleasant topic, and not an easy task to return these people to happiness.

-I also specialized in coaching introduction leaders about their emotional blockages, their posture, etc. I could do it over the phone…
+I also specialized in coaching introduction leaders about their emotional blockages, their posture, their voice, etc. I could do it over the phone…